OVOSHatchery/ovos-qubes/README.md

 - (optional) expose ovos-backend to ovos-audio (see below)
   - needs to be set in mycroft.conf
   - needed for metrics (opt in)
+  - you need to copy identity2.json from ovos-skills to keep the device uuid
+- (optional) setup firewall rules, only allow outgoing connections to the domains of remote TTS

 ### ovos-skills
 - create `ovos-skills` qubes from `template-ovos-base`